Skip to main content

 • Above 6%: Renting and investing is favorable in most markets unless you plan to stay 10+ years and local prices are reasonable.

 The best approach is to run your specific numbers at the current rate.
-Don’t assume rates will change.
-Make sure the math works today.
+Do not assume rates will change in your favor.
+Make sure the math works today, and treat a future refinance as a potential bonus rather than a plan.
+You can test your scenario with different rate assumptions using the interactive calculator.